Section 31 - Law enforcement documents

 Consultation usually arises when the information relates to another agency, or where another agency is involved in the matter.
 In some cases, there may be no relevant third party to consult.

-For more information on whether consultation is practicable, see section 33 of the FOI Guidelines.
+For more information on whether consultation is reasonably practicable, see section 33 of the FOI Guidelines.

 Consultation may occur in any manner or form.
 For example, by telephone, email, post, or a meeting.